-North West has not engaged Meridian to provide any services other than executive compensation advisory services to the Compensation Committee in 2017 through 2021.
+North West has not engaged Meridian to provide any services other than executive compensation advisory services to the Compensation Committee in 2017 through 2022.
 The pre-approval of the Compensation Committee is required prior to engaging Meridian to provide any other services to North West.
-The following presents the aggregate fees billed for executive compensation services by external independent consultants to the Compensation Committee for its fiscal years ended January 31, 2022 ("2021") and January 31, 2021 ("2020").
+The following presents the aggregate fees billed for executive compensation services by external independent consultants to the Compensation Committee for its fiscal years ended January 31, 2023 ("2022"), and January 31, 2022 ("2021").

 Advisor Fiscal Year Fees (\$ in Thousands)

+Meridian 2022 112

 Meridian 2021 132

-Meridian 2020 122

-ELEMENTS OF 2021 EXECUTIVE COMPENSATION
+ELEMENTS OF 2022 EXECUTIVE COMPENSATION

-The key elements included in determining the total compensation of executives during 2021 were (i) annual base salary; (ii) short-term incentive awards; and (iii) long-term incentive awards (performance share units and options).
-Other elements of executive compensation include group benefits, pension benefits and perguisites.
+The key elements of executive compensation for 2022 were (i) annual base salary; (ii) short-term incentive awards; and (iii) long-term incentive awards (performance share units and options).
+Other elements of executive compensation include group benefits, pension benefits and perquisites.